dcamps-hacken/erc20-tokens/README.md

 You can either

-### 1. Interact directly with the deployed contracts using a metamask account
+1. Interact directly with the deployed contracts using a metamask account

-    Deployed contracts:

 -   Rinkeby:
     [StableCoin](https://rinkeby.etherscan.io/address/0x81f7f9be026841b133bfF7F96EC97c330048E38b#code),